codecrafters-io/build-your-own-dummy/stage_descriptions/base-02-lr7.md

-In this stage, we'll do XYZ
+In this stage, we'll do DEF.

 **Example:** ABC